The Role of UCaaS in the Healthcare Industry: Enhancing Patient Communication

 For many years, healthcare institutions have relied on outdated on-site phone and communication technologies.
 However, these outdated technologies significantly limit staff members’ ability to collaborate and share data effectively, which can have a detrimental influence on patient care.

-Some of the biggest problems with legacy healthcare communications technology include:
+Some of the biggest problems with legacy healthcare communication systems include:

 • On-premises systems